 The dinosaur trail works well under social distancing measures.
 There's plenty of space to move around without knocking elbows, and hand sanitiser is provided at several locations.
 A warden in high-vis keeps the numbers under control by restricting access, although the queue never seemed to get too long.

-Your ticket gets you a two-and-a-half-hour slot.
 As everyone makes a beeline for the dinosaurs, it makes sense to explore the gardens first, then go prehistoric once the queue has vanished -- though good luck persuading the dino-hungry little ones of this logic.

 The wider gardens are a delight.
 Some of the mature trees are simply colossal.
 Among the towering pines, the soaring redwoods and the gargantuan beech trees of the wilderness garden, you can persuade the kids that you're in the land of the giants -- a game that's given further kindling by the oversized garden chair, newly erected in the dinosaur trail.